WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/docs/Installation.md

 ## 7. Julia Libraries Installation

-1. Open the Command Prompt (not as Administrator).
+1. Open the Command Prompt but this time not as Administrator.
+The last prompt was opened as Administrator.
 2. Run Julia by typing:
    ```bash
    julia